AdamJHowell/PingSubnet/README.md

 ```

 In that example you will see the first two devices did not return a hostname.
 I still haven't figured out why the socket library can sometimes detect the hostname and sometimes cannot.
 If anyone knows, tell me, so I can update this code or update my DHCP server to better handle hostnames.

+### Documentation

+For detailed information on how to install and use this tool, please refer to the [official documentation](https://pingsubnet.readthedocs.io/en/latest/).

 [![CodeFactor](https://www.codefactor.io/repository/github/adamjhowell/pingsubnet/badge)](https://www.codefactor.io/repository/github/adamjhowell/pingsubnet)